ingonyama-zk/icicle/docs/docs/icicle/primitives/msm.md

 We follow the bucket method algorithm.
 The GPU implementation consists of four phases:

 1. Preparation phase - The scalars are split into smaller scalars of `c` bits each.
 These are the bucket indices.
 The points are grouped according to their corresponding bucket index and the buckets are sorted by size.
 2. Accumulation phase - Each bucket accumulates all of its points using a single thread.
 More than one thread is assigned to large buckets, in proportion to their size.
 A bucket is considered large if its size is above the large bucket threshold that is determined by the `large_bucket_factor` parameter.
-The large bucket threshold is the expected avarage bucket size times the `large_bucket_factor` parameter.
+The large bucket threshold is the expected average bucket size times the `large_bucket_factor` parameter.
 3. Buckets Reduction phase - bucket results are multiplied by their corresponding bucket number and each bucket module is reduced to a small number of final results.
 By default this is done by and iterative algorithm which is highly parallel.
 Setting `is_big_triangle` to `true` will switch this phase to the running sum algorithm described in the above YouTube talk which is much less parallel.
 4. Final accumulation phase - The final results from the last phase are accumulated using the double-and-add algorithm.